Seventh grade This I Believe essays

 above: a seventh grader at Rhode Island Public Radio, May 2017

-online now: the first of four essays by soon-to-be-eighth graders that will air this summer listen online
+online now: four essays by current eighth graders that began airing this summer

 Since 2011, essays by Gordon seventh graders, originally written for a class assignment, have aired as part of Rhode Island Public Radio's This I Believe, which airs weekly every Wednesday.